 Overall, the bed feels like exactly what it is: a coil mattress with a few inches of soft, but responsive foam on top.
 It actually feels like a hybrid between a fully latex mattress (like Spindle) and a traditional innerspring bed (like Saatva).
 It’s comfortable, but definitely has plenty of bi-directional support.

-The firm side will be about a medium-firm on the soft-to-firm scale and the soft side will feel more like a medium on that same scale.
+The Firm side will be about a medium-firm on the soft-to-firm scale and the Medium side will feel more like a medium on that same scale.

 It is important to note that softness/firmness is subjective and has a lot to do with your weight.
 A heavier person will generally think a mattress is softer than a lighter individual would.
 Keep that in mind when you’re mattress shopping.

 Since the IDLE Latex Hybrid has coils and latex foam, it is an incredibly responsive mattress, possibly too responsive for some people.